datastaxdevs/workshop-microservices-java/README.md

 CreateSchemaInAstraTest: Table 'todo_tasks' has been created (if needed).
 ```

 **✅ Step 5b.
-Check that table `todoapp.todo_tasks` now exist**: You can go back to Astra in the notebook we have imported or the `CqlConsole` and execute
+Check that table `todoapp.todo_tasks` now exist**: You can go back to Astra in the notebook we have imported or the `CqlConsole` and execute.
+This is the reason we made you import the noteboolk it is
+quite visual and you can execute some `CQL` commands easily.

 ```sql
 describe keyspace todoapp